 The Centre for the Advancement of Teaching and Learning team uses a holistic lens to frame projects related to the practice and scholarship of teaching and learning in higher education.
 We investigate innovations in teaching and learning and generate evidence-based quality assurance standards for various programs and initiatives.
-We also work closely with collaborators from within, and outside, the University of Manitoba to undertake scholarly projects excellence in teaching and learning and improve higher education experiences for faculty and students.
+We also work closely with collaborators from within, and outside, the University of Manitoba to undertake scholarly projects focused on excellence in teaching and learning and improving higher education experiences for faculty and students.

 Evaluation of a teaching and learning certificate program for graduate students

 Graduate student teaching programs that provide training in theory and principles of higher education pedagogy and provide opportunities to develop their teaching and presentations skills are delivered at universities across North America, Europe, and Australia.
 Research findings suggest that participating in these programs increases perceived self-efficacy in teaching behaviours (Boman, 2013; Bray & Howard, 1980; Hewson et al., 2001; Young & Bippus, 2008), but little is known about whether skills acquired in these programs are transferrable to the work world.
 This study seeks to identify the aspects of a 3-year graduate student teaching program that ran for nearly 15 years at the University of Manitoba that were the most and the least beneficial to students after graduation.
 Findings from this study will improve our understanding of the strengths and weaknesses of the professional development programs that are offered at The Centre for the Advancement of Teaching and Learning.
 Increased understanding of the programming will ultimately inform the continued development of key program elements and higher education training programs more broadly for graduate students at the University of Manitoba.

 Academic integrity: Faculty development needs for Canadian higher education